heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __Purchase Validate Huawei__

-Validates and stores a purchase from the Huawei App Gallery.
+Validates and stores a purchase receipt from the Huawei App Gallery.

 _Parameters_